FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 Pay your bills on time

-When using a fleet fuel card to build business credit, it’s essential that you pay your bills on time.
-Paying your bills on time is crucial to maintaining or rebuilding your credit score.
+When using a fleet fuel card to build business credit, it’s essential that you pay bills from your business bank account on time.
+Paying your bills on time is crucial to maintaining or rebuilding your business credit score.

 Here’s why:

-When you pay your bills on time, or early if possible, the fuel card service provider reports your payments to the credit bureaus.
+When you pay your debts to vendors or suppliers on time, or early if possible, the fuel card service provider reports your payments to the credit bureaus.
 The bureaus process your payments and display them on your report.
 Gradually, your credit score will begin to climb.

 You can build your credit from scratch or improve it by ensuring you keep consistent and timely payments.